What is the FDNY Fire Cadet Academy?

 When will the Fire Cadet Academy begin?

-We anticipate that Fire Cadets will enter the Academy sometime in 2023.
+We anticipate that Fire Cadets will enter the Academy in June 2023.
+There will also be periodic classroom training, field training and fitness conditioning.

 What will the Fire Cadet Academy entail?